Updated: Mar 22

 Whether it’s caused by too many games in a row or poor throwing mechanics, overuse injuries in these athletes are practically unavoidable.
 With proper education, however, there’s a good shot at preventing some of the more common, and even complex, shoulder injuries if your child plays baseball or softball.

 In this article, we’ll talk about some of the most frequently asked questions about shoulder pain in baseball and softball, and what you can expect for treatment.
-Then, we’ll discuss ways to prevent shoulder injuries in overhead athletes.
+Then, we’ll discuss ways to prevent injuries in overhead athletes.
 Let’s get started!

 What makes up the shoulder?

 Protecting the joint is the shoulder capsule, which is made of different ligaments that connect the three bones together.
 The capsule provides stability and offers protection to the shoulder joint.

 On the backside of the shoulder is where the rotator cuff muscles are located.
 This is a group of four muscles that meet at the top of the humerus and are responsible for stabilizing the arm shoulder as they move.